The man himself.Matthew Abram Groening

 and The Fugs

-started off in 1987 as extremely short cartoons used as bumpers before and after commercials during the Tracey Ullman
+started off in 1987 as extremely short cartoons used as bumpers before and after commercials during The Tracey Ullman Show

 the segments caught on with the American public.
 By 1989 Groening got the chance to turn the series into a full length prime time animated series, something that hadn't been done since The Flintstones

 in the 1960s.
 The show quickly became a critically lauded mainstream success, especially thanks to Breakout Character

 Bart Simpson.
 It was the first prime time cartoon series since The Flintstones

 to become popular both with children and adults.
 Its clever satire, edgy subversiveness, hilarious gags and beyond all that recognizable emotional depth were praised.
 Its cult success paved the way for other adult cartoon series such as Beavis And Butthead

 .
 Yet, the show wasn't without its critics.
 Especially in the early years many parents and educators complained about certain scenes they deemed to be offensive or unsuitable for children.
 Even President George H.W.
 Bush

 attacked the series during the 1992 Republican National Convention by claiming that "the American family should be a lot more like The Waltons

 ."
 Only a week later The Simpsons

 reacted by rerunning an episode and, before the episode proper began, letting Bart say: "Hey, we're just like The Waltons